finagle/finagle.github.io/source/blog/2017-08-17-release-notes-7-00.md

 tags: Releases, Finagle, Finatra, Util, Scrooge, TwitterServer
 ---

-The August release is here and brings a major version bump for both Finagle and Util to v7! :cake::cake::cake:
+The August release is here and brings a major version bump for both Finagle and Util to v7! :cake: :cake: :cake:

 Over the last few years Finagle has had an extensive internal overhaul to support Netty 4 along with a rewrite of all its protocols so now as the last traces of Netty 3 have been removed from finagle-core we felt the time was right to celebrate with a shiny new major version.